-The 2nd US/9th VA Cavalry use the Federal bugle calls of the Cavalry during the American Civil War.
+The 2nd US/9th VA Cavalry used the Federal bugle calls of the Cavalry during the American Civil War.
 Below are the calls heard most often during events.
-For a more information on Civil War bugle calls, see American Civil War Cavalry Bugle Signals for Non-Buglers, written with the cavalry reenactor in mind, by Richard D. Lynch, Captain, 1st New Hampshire Cavalry and edited by R.J.
+For more information on Civil War bugle calls, see American Civil War Cavalry Bugle Signals for Non-Buglers, written with the cavalry reenactor in mind, by Richard D. Lynch, Captain, 1st New Hampshire Cavalry and edited by R.J.
 Samp, 2nd Wisconsin Volunteer Infantry, 1999.

 Camp Calls: